ironkayman/RebisTheory/rebis_theory.md

 </BookCitation>

-It is due to those similarities and general themes found in the Key, we propose, that fiendish symbols in the circles are derived from the shapes of symbols not of of the "Alphabet of Magic" as present in the Key, which itself is derived from Hebrew alphabet in "The Key of Solomon the King", but from Old Hebrew alphabet, or even Phoenician alphabet.
+It is due to those similarities and general themes found in the Key, we propose, that fiendish symbols in the ritual circles are derived from the shapes of symbols of Hebrew alphabet in "The Key of Solomon the King".

+Lastly, fiends had carved one nowhere else seen sigil on corrupted tortodrones' back of the shell along with other commonly seen sigils, depicted as a _circled cross_.
+This description is closely similar to _pictograph of letter Teth_ "𐤈" of _Phoenician alphabet_, evolving into _letter Tet of Middle Semitic script_, and eventually into the _modern Hebrew alphabet_.
+Then, from Hebrew alphabet, letter _Tet_ became _Theta "Θ" of Greek alphabet_.

+Letter theta, on par with our [suggestion](#technology-alchemy-and-isorian-redesigns) of symbol of Salt - "🜔", - we can suggest, could be a prototype for the symbol of energy.
+If we are to integrate this idea, theta would serve as a symbol, but the meaning referring to alchemical salt.
+The symbolic meaning of pictograph of letter teth across Semitic script and Old Hebrew alphabet is connected to a depiction of a pot of a wheel, and of a connection to earth and nature.

-This distinction, we believe, stems from the fact fiends had carved a final, nowhere else seen sigil on corrupted tortodrones' back of the shell along with other common sigils - letter Teth "𐤈", which also was at the foundation of letter Theta "Θ" of Greek alphabet, which, on par with our [suggestion](#technology-alchemy-and-isorian-redesigns) of symbol of Salt - "🜔", - could be a prototype for the symbol of energy, although one only in the design, rather than meaning, if we are to integrate this idea into the setting.
-By that we mean, that the possibility of several inspirations was already seen in prior chapters, so for energy to possess same motif of using multiple sources is not out of the established pattern so far.
+The reminiscence of letter theta of the symbol of energy might mean an existence of several inspirations, as it was seen in prior chapters.
+So, for energy to possess same motif of using multiple sources is not out of the established pattern so far.

+Considering presented Underworld cultural and linguistic motifs, could this cultural and linguistic relation to potentially alchemical or greek inspirations be extrapolated onto the relation between Underworld and civilizations of material realm which possess symbol of energy, weather it was heavenly kingdom or Isorians, albeit without involvement of titans?

 ##### Summoning from Underworld